them-es/emoji-toolbar/readme.txt

 = How do I change the skin tones? =
 * Click on the yellow dot button (bottom right) in the popup and select the preferred color tone.

-= Emoji categories can't be selected! =
-* This is a known bug in the Emoji Mart library (https://github.com/missive/emoji-mart/issues/473) - please use the search bar instead.

 = Is this plugin compatible with Multisite? =
 * Yes, you can network-activate this plugin and the feature will be enabled on all sites.